 TIGTA - 2013-50

 Contact: David Barnes

-WASHINGTON – Internal Revenue Service (IRS) revenue officers did not always involve taxpayers’ representatives appropriately in taxpayer interactions during the collection process, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) is testing the concept of allowing employees access to work e-mail and other services on their personal smartphones, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.